wavebeem/wavebeem.com/src/blog/2015/js-gotchas-with-this-and-new.md

 ---
 title: "JS gotchas with this and new"
 description:
-  "How JS's 'this' and 'new' work, and how to avoid issues with them."
+  "How JS's `this` and `new` work, and how to avoid issues with them."
 date: "2015-12-23"
 ---